zeph-yr/TTSControl/README.md

 - Start your browser TTS
 - In Map: Pull RIGHT trigger to mute.
 Pull LEFT trigger to unmute
 - In Lobby: Button displays current state of TTS.
 Click to change it.
 - Requires: BSIPA, BSML, BS_Utils, SiraUtil.
-Only for Windows (sorry linux peeps :()
+Only for Windows (sorry linux peeps)
 - **Note for Introskip:** I understand this has implications for Introskip during the skip periods.
 Skipping will trigger mute/ummute so please skip with the L or R trigger accordingly.
 Or use the lobby button if you want to mute/unmute before going into a map :)

 ## Coming Soon